jasielmacedo/hackclass-css-helper/README.md

 3. Use Animate.css classes (See [Animate.css](https://daneden.github.io/animate.css/) for more info)

-If you want to execute animation only when the element is visible on viewport, add class `animate_when_almost_visible`
+If you want to execute animations only when the element is visible on viewport, add class `animate_when_almost_visible`

 ```html
 <div class='margin_t_10 margin_b_20 padding_l_10 padding_r_20 animate_when_almost_visible fadeInUp'></div>